mitsunami/RoboND-Kinematics-Project/writeup.md

 #### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.

- ##### - Based on the geometric Inverse Kinematics method described here, breakdown the IK problem into Position and Orientation problems.
- ##### - Derive the equations for individual joint angles.
- ##### - Your writeup must contain details about the steps you took to arrive at those equations.
-Add figures where necessary.
-If any given joint has multiple solutions, select the best solution and provide explanation about your choice (Hint: Observe the active robot workspace in this project and the fact that some joints have physical limits).

 Since the last three joints in KR210 robot are revolute and their joint axes intersect at a single point, IK problem can be decoupled into Inverse Position and Inverse Orientation problems.

 ##### Step1: find the location of the wrist center relative to the base frame.